allen218/AlgorithmDemo30/README.md

 2. Reverse linked list
 3. Combine two ordered linked list into one
 4. Query a middle of node in linked list
-5. Swap Node in Pairs
+5. Swap node in Pairs
+6. Linked list cycle checked

 ### Stack